The Best Books to Learn Technical Analysis Like a Professional Market Analyst

 Ichimoku Charts: An Introduction to Ichimoku Kinko Clouds

 Now, for the first time in English, this book presents the next stage of candlestick analysis – Ichimoku Kinko Hyo.
 Sometimes called Cloud Charts, this analysis adds moving averages to candlestick charts.
 But moving averages a little different from those traditionally used in the West.
-For trending markets, Cloud Charts add an essential tool for analysing near-term areas of support and resistance.*
+For trending markets, Cloud Charts add an essential tool for analyzing near-term areas of support and resistance.*

 Sources: Amazon.com & STA-UK.org